cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

  ALTER DATABASE ads OWNER TO adsuser;
 ```

-- Because the data in a secret is base64 encoded we will use *kubectl* itself to generate the yaml:
+- Because the data in a **Secret** is base64 encoded we will use *kubectl* itself to generate the yaml:
 ```
  kubectl create secret generic ads-db-secrets --from-file initdb.sql --dry-run -o yaml > ads-db-secrets.yaml
 ```
   Because of the `--dry-run` parameter this will only generate a yaml and does not create the secret itself.

-- Now open the `ads-db-secrets.yaml` and add the proper labels for component and modul.
+- Now open the file `ads-db-secrets.yaml` and add the proper labels for component and modul.
 Add `type: Opaque` and also remove the `creationTimestamp`.
 Save the changes.

 - Now call `kubectl apply -f ads-db-secrets.yaml` to create the **Secret**.

 ## Step 3: Secret for Postgres Superuser Password

-Purpose: Create a Secret with password for Postgres superuser
+Purpose: Create a **Secret** with password for Postgres superuser

-We could create a 2nd secret for this.
-Yet, we will instead add this info to the above secret so we have less files and entities on kubernetes.
+We could create a 2nd **Secret** for this.
+Yet, we will instead add this info to the above **Secret** so we have less files and entities on kubernetes.
 - Open the file `ads-db-secrets.yaml` and add a data item with key `postgres_password_value` and with a value of your choice which will become the PostgreSQL master password.
 You will have to base64 encode the password before entering it into the YAML file.
 You can take any String as a master password, but if you want a random string you could do e.g. `openssl rand -base64 15 | base64` which will already give you a random already encoded password.
 (The first `-base64` option is used to only have alphanumerics in the password).
 Save the file `ads-db-secrets.yaml`.